pseudomuto/muto-mark/README.md

 You can open multiple documents using the Tray Icon (typically bottom right) or from the toolbar of an open window

+## Contributing

+* Fork the repo and make a pull request!

+### Notes for Contributors

+* In order to generate the installer (optional) you will need [Inno Setup](http://www.jrsoftware.org/isinfo.php, "Inno Setup")
+* Installer is recreated on every release build (via post-build event and custom scripts)